neuralmagic/sparsify/README.md

 |----------|----------------------|-----------|
 | **++++** | **++++**             | **+++++** |

-Sparse-Transfer Experiments quickly create a smaller and faster model for your dataset by transferring from a [SparseZoo](https://sparsezoo.neuralmagic.com/) pre-sparsified foundational model o, providing a 5-10x speedup with minimal accuracy loss, ideal for quick model optimization without retraining your model.
+Sparse-Transfer Experiments quickly create a smaller and faster model for your dataset by transferring from a [SparseZoo](https://sparsezoo.neuralmagic.com/) pre-sparsified foundational model, providing a 5-10x speedup with minimal accuracy loss, ideal for quick model optimization without retraining your model.

 To run a Sparse-Transfer Experiment for your model (optional), dataset, and use case, run the following command:
 ```bash
 sparsify.run sparse-transfer --use-case USE_CASE --model OPTIONAL_MODEL --data DATASET --optim-level OPTIM_LEVEL
 ```

-For example, to sparse transfer a SparseZoo model to the ImageNette dataset for image classification, run the following command:
+For example, to sparse transfer a SparseZoo model to the Imagenette dataset for image classification, run the following command:
 ```bash
 sparsify.run sparse-transfer --use-case image_classification --data imagenette --optim-level 0.5
 ```

-Or, to sparse transfer a SparseZoo model to the SST-2 dataset for sentiment analysis, run the following command:
+Or, to sparse transfer a SparseZoo model to the SST2 dataset for sentiment analysis, run the following command:
 ```bash
 sparsify.run sparse-transfer --use-case text_classification --data sst2 --optim-level 0.5
 ```